 - a lighter seat (for air travel)

-- an extremely comfortable seat
+- an incredibly comfortable seat

 - harness holders to keep the harness in sight and easily accessible.